Common Vertical Lift Support Platform (CVLSP)

 The CVLSP was originally envisioned as a variant of CSAR-X. The Joint Requirements Oversight Council directed that the efforts be separated and then directed AFSPC to conduct a separate CVLSP Analysis of Alternatives (AoA).
 With the 50,000 lb Chinook chosen for the combat rescue requirement, the Air Force Systems Center reiterated that CVLSP is not part of the CSAR-X program.

-The CVLSP AoA is complete and by 2007 was in coordination at the Air Staff.
-The AFSPC team is considering four CVLSP options:
+The CVLSP AoA was complete and by 2007 was in coordination at the Air Staff.
+The AFSPC team was considering four CVLSP options:

 1. CSAR-X platform